-Hoot Gibson (1892-1962) was a rodeo champion and pioneering cowboy star of silent Westerns.
-With his easy combination of light, breezy, boyish charm comedy and riding abilities, Hoot filled a gap between the austere William S. Hart and the flamboyant Tom Mix and appealed both to adults (especially women) and kids.
-During the 1920s, he was one of the most popular children's matinee heroes, ranking second only to Mix, and one of Universal's top paid stars.
-In his real life, however, he had an expensive love for fast cars, motorcycles and airplanes and lead a rather painful rags-to-riches-and-back-to-rags career.
+Hoot Gibson (1892-1962) was a rodeo champion and pioneering cowboy star of Silent Westerns.
+With his easy combination of light, breezy, boyish charm comedy and riding abilities, Hoot filled a gap between the austere William S. Hart and the flamboyant Tom Mix and appealed to adults (especially women) and kids.
+During the 1920s, he was one of the most popular children's matinee heroes, ranking second to Mix, and one of Universal's top-paid stars.
+In real life, however, he had an expensive love for fast cars, motorcycles and aeroplanes and led a rather painful rags-to-riches-and-back-to-rags career.

 German postcard by Ross Verlag, no. 713/1, 1925-1926.
 Photo: Roman Freulich / Unifilman (Universal).